Abraham Godwin Jr.: Personal life

 The driver was a man of pleasant address, and well thought of by all.
 How proud we boys were to grab up the mail bag when he threw it down in front of the tavern and run with it across to the postoffice, where its contents were emptied and sorted.
 He always promised us something when he came up the next time.
 After the pouch, the only one carried, and still containing mail for other villages, had been returned to him, and he had watered his horses, and rested and warmed himself, the stage was off.
 Its going left the village corners again quiet for a day or two.

 He made an interesting picture, his genial stage-driver, with his high beaver hat surmounting his cherry read face, and his great muffler and brown overcoat.
 Strange to say, he died of consumption some years later, brought on by long exposure to severe and treacherous weather.
 I remember his being helped down from the seat one winter's day, when the thermometer was said to have been eighteen below.

 He commanded the martial music at his father's funeral and Revolutionary War hero William Colfax's funeral in 1838.
-He inherited his fathers epaulets.

-In 1820 Abraham became partners with Thomas Rogers and went into business running a cotton mill.
+He inherited his father's epaulets.
+In 1820, Abraham became partners with Thomas Rogers and went into business running a cotton mill.
 They leased several mills over the years and worked together until 1830 when Thomas Rogers decided to go on his own.
-Soon after he founded the Rogers Locomotive and Machine Works.
-On 2 March 1831 books to receive stock in the "Paterson and Hudson River Valley Railroad Company" were commissioned by Abraham at the Godwin Hotel, which was being run by Abraham's sister Maria and her husband Henry Post.
+Soon after, he founded the Rogers Locomotive and Machine Works.
+On 2 March 1831, books to receive stock in the "Paterson and Hudson River Valley Railroad Company" were commissioned by Abraham at the Godwin Hotel, which was being run by Abraham's sister Maria and her husband Henry Post.
 This railroad would go on to split Godwin Avenue in two, creating Godwin Street.